eddmann/eddmann.github.io/_posts/2016/2016-02-06-fetching-link-titles-using-promises-and-async-await-in-javascript.md

 ## Fetching and Extracting Link Titles

-Now that we have the desired input we can fetch and extract the titles for each of the links.
+Now that we have the desired input, we can fetch and extract the titles for each of the links.
-Notice how I have created functions which handle an individual link transformation, and then used a `Promise.all` invocation to handle the array provided.
+Notice how I have created functions that handle an individual link transformation and then used a `Promise.all` invocation to handle the array provided.

 ```js
 const extractTitle = r =>